The Coffee Bean & Tea Leaf: History

 Sunny Sassoon served as president and CEO from 1998 until 2009, when he moved to the executive chairman position until 2019.
 In 2009, Mel Elias (Sassoon's brother-in-law) assumed the role of president and CEO of the company, after spending seven years as chief operating officer.
 In September 2013, a significant equity position in Coffee Bean was acquired from International Coffee & Tea by US-based Advent International, in partnership with South Korea-based Mirae Asset Private Equity and Taiwan-based CDIB Capital.
 The Sassoon family remains a large shareholder.
-On September 3, 2015, John Fuller assumed the position of president and CEO.
+John Fuller served as president and CEO from 2015 to 2020.

-On July 24, 2019, Jollibee Foods Corporation purchased The Coffee Bean and Tea Leaf for $650 million.
+In 2019, the Philippines' Jollibee Foods Corporation (JFC) acquired The Coffee Bean & Tea Leaf for $350 million, making it Jollibee's biggest investment at the time.
+JFC bought it through Java Ventures LLC, a company from the US that is a wholly owned subsidiary of Super Magnificent Coffee Company Pte.
+Ltd. in Singapore, a subsidiary of Jollibee Worldwide Pte Ltd. Under JFC, the company initially closed more stores than it opened.
+It started from 1,189 stores upon buying it to just 1,048 in 2021.
+However, the number of stores has risen again to 1,232 as of 2024.

 Products

 The company is known for its Original Ice Blended coffee and tea drinks, hot coffee drinks, and hot and iced tea drinks.
 It also sells a variety of whole bean coffees, whole leaf teas, flavored powders, and baked goods.